 Mothers: Beware What You Put on Your and Your Baby's Skin

 Many women who breastfeed will apply cream to their breasts without too much consideration for what's in it.
 Hopefully, you now will not be one of them.
-Studies have actually found that mineral oil paraffins can bioaccumulate in both fat tissue and human breast milk.
+Studies have actually found that mineral oil paraffins can bioaccumulate in both fat tissue and breast milk from humans.
 According to the authors of one 2008 study:

 "Mineral paraffins might be the largest contaminant of our body, widely amounting to 1gram per person and reaching 10 grams in extreme cases."

 It's believed that your baby may receive about one percent of the mineral paraffin accumulated in your body and breast milk.
-A previous study sums up the problem of using mineral oil-containing skin creams when you're breastfeeding:
+A study done previously sums up the problem of using mineral oil-containing skin creams when you're breastfeeding:

 "Beside exposure of babies via human milk, the intake by direct licking off salves (in the worst case consisting of Vaseline) from the breast of their nursing mothers may be much higher.
 In a worst case situation, daily intake from breast care products by babies is estimated to reach 40mg/kg bw.